-We also have many different options for finished basement flooring, including synthetic wood and tile designs in parquet, carpet, and stone tiles.
+We also have many different options for finished basement flooring, including tile designs in carpet and stone tiles.

 Your basement windows are vital to the beauty and appeal of a finished basement.
 If they're dingy, rusty, and providing a front-row view of a rusted window well, then they're not doing their job.

 We recommend upgrading your basement windows to a model with energy-efficient glass and a vinyl frame.

 While you're at it, protect the windows from rain, snow, and cold winter winds by installing covered basement window wells at each window location.